51Degrees/dotNET-Device-Detection/README.md

 New Lite Data File released for December.
 Usage data is now shared securely over HTTPS getValues now uses a concurrent dictionary to improve performance.
+### Version 3.2.11 Highlights

+New Lite Data File released for August.

+### Version 3.2.6 Highlights

+This release focuses on reducing memory consumption and improving performance when the device data file is used directly from the disk.

+**Important Change:** _The embedded device data has been removed from the assembly and by default placed in the App_Data folder for both web and non-web projects.
+The solution will not work without the associated data file being provided and the WebProvider.ActiveProvider property can now return null._

 ### Major Changes in Version 3.2